chenchen-usyd/chenchen-usyd.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: >
-  Second-year PhD student at <a href='https://www.sydney.edu.au/engineering/schools/school-of-computer-science.html'>School of Computer Science</a>,
-  <a href='https://www.sydney.edu.au/'>University of Sydney</a>.

 profile:
   align: right
   image: chenchen.jpeg
   image_circular: false # crops the image to make it circular
-  more_info: >
-    <p>The mood before crossing the finish line – Sydney Marathon 2024</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page